So let’s say you’ve got an acoustic guitar but no studio. Or maybe you want to get into voice-over work.

 But you’re missing something vital: a MICROPHONE!

 You’ve shopped around, and it’s clear: you need a cardioid condenser mic.
 But which ones?
-Search no further; We’ve narrowed it down to just TWO great microphones!
+Search no further; I’ve narrowed it down to just TWO great microphones!

 Let’s get into this: Audio-Technica AT2020 vs. Rode NT1!